Frequently Asked Questions

 Will the city square venue be open to members of the public?

 The city square venue will be open to the public in the daytime, but only available for delegates in the evening.
-More information on the 2026 Summit’s program and activities will be available online in the months leading up to the event.
+Please see the Summit’s detailed schedule for more information.

 Can you put me in touch with an artist participating in the Arctic Arts Summit?